SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Database_configuration_in_Cube/Configuring_the_database_settings_in_Cube.md

    - **Name**: The name of the database.

-   - **DB Server**: Name or IP address of the server that hosts the database.
+   - **DB Server**: The name or IP address of the server that hosts the database.

    - **Connection string**: Can be filled in instead of the other fields, in which case this string will be used to connect to the database.

-   - **User**: Username with which the DMA has to log on to Cassandra.
+   - **User**: The username with which the DMA has to log on to Cassandra.

-   - **Password**: Password with which the DMA has to log on to Cassandra.
+   - **Password**: The password with which the DMA has to log on to Cassandra.

    Earlier DataMiner versions: